 Query: Hello doctor, I am a 32 year old female with asthma.
 I have cervical disc herniation for 10 years.
 Over the past 5 months, symptoms were back with tingling, weakness and shooting pain in arms.
 I tried medications like Celebrex, Lyrica and also massage, physiotherapy, chiropractor and acupuncture, b...
 Read Full »

-Do you have a question on Neck Pain or Degenerative Disc Disease?Ask a Doctor Online
+Do you have a question on Poor Posture At Your Work Place or Neck Pain?Ask a Doctor Online